pierrehub2b/actiontestscript/README.md

 In the **src/main/ats** folder you can create ATS scripts using notepad with - *.ats* - extension.

-## Create ATS project
+## Sample ATS project

-Download ATS simple project : http://www.actiontestscript.com/ats-project.zip
+You can download an ATS test project : https://github.com/pierrehub2b/ats_test/archive/master.zip

 Unzip this folder and now you can edit *.atsProjectProperties* and *pom.xml* files according to your needs.

-There is a simple ATS file in the src/main/ats folder, you can edit this script with notpad or any ATS Editor application ...
+You can launch test of the project using java command line, Ant target or Maven goal.

 ## Execute project